Associate Degree Nursing

 Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
 Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, and community health care facilities.

-- 2018 NCLEX-RN first time pass rate is 98%!
-See NC Board of Nursing NCLEX Report for all NC nursing schools. https://www.ncbon.com/news-publications-statistics-statistics-statistics-for-nclex
+- 2021 NCLEX-RN first attempt pass rate is 100%!
+NC Board of Nursing NCLEX Report for all NC nursing schools.

 How do I get started?